skoomasteve/LocalGroupPolicy-TransferTool/README.md

 If you are exporting from a domain machine, keep in mind that any domain principals (i.e. users and groups) will not exist locally on a non-joined machine.
 Use extreme caution in transferring policy from a domain machine to non-domain machines; it is possible to lock local users out of the target machine permanently (depending on if/what principals are given access via the source policies and if/what built-ins are denied access).

-I strongly advise using this utility to backup your target machine first before transferring new policy to the target machine.
+I strongly advise using this utility to backup your target machine policies first before transferring new policy to the target machine.
 Better safe than sorry.